What are growth shares?

 Growth shares are great when your business has been going for a while and has some profits because it avoids HMRC sending a massive bill to your employees because you were nice enough to give them some shares.

-Growth shares are also good for a company which already has some decent profits because you get to keep what you’ve already created while rewarding and incentivising staff to make the company grow bigger still.
+Growth shares are also good for a company that already has some decent profits because you get to keep what you’ve already created while rewarding and incentivising staff to make the company grow bigger.

-People often compare growth shares with the EMI share option scheme which has different tax advantages for staff.
+People often compare growth shares with the EMI share option scheme, which has different tax advantages for staff.
 Growth shares are often a better option than the EMI share option scheme because you can also give staff a dividend.
+Staff often appreciate this tax benefit on growth share dividends now, rather than than a possible better tax advantage further down the line

 I think this is good because it gets them starting to think like co-owners of the company, and they get a boost when it’s doing well.
-You can make the dividend optional, to protect yourself so you get the first set of dividends, which can be important if you have a year when the profit isn’t so high or when you want to take out more of the money yourself to pay for your new kitchen.
+You can make the dividend optional or only to be paid under certain conditions to protect yourself.
+For example, you might get the first 50k of dividends, which can be important if you have a year when the profit isn’t so high.
+Or if profits are good, you get any extra profits over, say 200k, which is handy when you want to take out more of the money yourself to pay for your new kitchen.

 Where growth shares are not such a good idea